blockchainsllc/in3-legacy/verification.md

         receipts: {
           [txHash: string]: {  // the transactionHash as key
             txIndex: number // transactionIndex within the block
-            proof: string[] // the merkle Proof-Array
+            txProof: string[] // the merkle Proof-Array for the transaction
-          }
+            proof: string[] // the merkle Proof-Array for the receipts }
         }
       }
     }
   }
 ```